ILESKOV/Family/README.md

-# 👩‍🚀👩‍💻'Family' NFT collection
+# 👩‍🚀'Family' NFT collection👩‍💻
 > There is one contract Family.sol with ERC721 standard implementation.
-Collection has 4 types of tokens: MAN,WOMAN, KID_BOY and KID_GIRL
+Collection has 4 types of tokens: MAN, WOMAN, KID_BOY and KID_GIRL
 ## 🧫 Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)